penncoeval/penncoeval/pages/about.md

 ## Introduction

-[TODO: ADD INTRODUCTION]
+[TODO]

+## Call for Participation

-We are looking for experts from the following fields:
+As part of this initiative, we are inviting experts from the following fields to join the consortium:

 * Anthropology
 * Architecture